 Bonus Stack

 Here's your hardworking ink monkey with my Bizarro output as of June 10, 2025.
 I keep all of my original comic art in archival storage boxes.
 Each box contains 150 drawings, all numbered and date-stamped.
 When I close the lid on another box, I stack them and take a photo.
-Although I share he pictures on social media, I mainly take them to remind myself that I’ve completed another 150 cartoons and that I'm building a body of work.
+Although I share the pictures on social media, I mainly take them to remind myself that I’ve completed another 150 cartoons and that I'm building a body of work.

 It's important and motivational to document one's work and to make note of milestones.